-Wanli Emperor Zhu Yijun -- An Intelligent but Destructive Monarch of the Ming Dynasty in the History of China
+Wanli Emperor Zhu Yijun — An Intelligent but Destructive Monarch of the Ming Dynasty

-Afterwards, however, he was frequently considered to be responsible for his empire's perdition in the history, as a turning point of the Ming Dynasty when emperors started losing power to civil officials.
+Afterward, however, his reign was frequently considered as the turning point of the Ming Dynasty, when emperors started losing power to civil officials.

-Li, therefore, trusted the remarkable prime minister Zhang Juzheng to run the government and teach Yijun for her.
+Therefore, Empress Dowager Li trusted the remarkable prime minister Zhang Juzheng to reign the government, and to teach the young Wanli Emperor.

 Taking Over of A Prosperous Empire

-The young Wanli Emperor finally “revenged” for Zhang’s strictness and all the "hard times" that he gave him.
+The young Wanli Emperor had finally “revenged” for Zhang Juzheng’s strictness and all the "hard times" that he gave him.

-Now, Wanli Emperor was only 20 years old, as a smart, ambitious and well educated monarch of a prosperous country.
+At that time, Wanli Emperor was only 20 years old, as a smart, ambitious and well-educated monarch, with a prosperous country.

-He was a good emperor at that time, diligent and caring; his empire continued flourishing under his governance.
+He had been diligent and caring, and his empire continued flourishing under his governance.